-Almond milk is an easy dairy-free milk substitute, made with almonds and water.
-It’s perfect for pouring over cereal, using it in smoothies, lattes, baking, or just sipping on it’s own!
+This roasted homemade almond milk is an easy dairy-free milk substitute, made by roasting then soaking almonds and blending them with cool water and a few other simple ingredients.
+It’s a great recipe for pouring over cereal, using it in smoothies, lattes, baking, or just sipping on it’s own.

 This recipe is super basic and allows you to control the amount of sweetness you want, as well as the thickness of the milk.
 Plus, it’s super simple to make, requiring just 2 ingredients, 10 minutes, and a blender!